-You can read Ed Tittel and Mary Kyle's full article, Top 5 Computer Forensics Certifications.
+You can read Ed Tittel and Kim Lndros' full article, Best Digital Forensics Certifications 2018.

 If you are having problems viewing this page, opening videos, or accessing the URLs, the direct links are posted below.
 All assignments are submitted in itsLearning.
 If you have having problems, contact Mrs. Rush through the itsLearning email client.